jmahmud/Kustomaur/README.md

 // Generats JSON for whole dashboard: var dashboardJson = Generator.Generate(dashboard);
 ```
-_* currently Kustomaur does not support the ability to automatically create the dashboard in Azure, as it simply a JSON generation library - but this missing functionality is coming soon!!!!_
+_* currently Kustomaur does not support the ability to automatically create the dashboard in Azure, as it simply a JSON generation library - but this missing functionality is coming soon in Kustomaur.Azure!!!!_
 ## Overview
 Kustomaur is built with 2 layers:
 * **Kustomaur.Models**: POCOs representing the JSON classes in Azure Dashboards
 * **Kustomaur.Builders**: A set of fluent builders using higher level concepts to create & configure Azure Dashboards, which then produces a Kustomaur.Models.Dashboard object

+_A third layer of **Kustomaur.Azure** will add further Azure Portal functionality to be able to create the dashboard and make it available in the portal_

 ## Features
 ### Dashboard Parts